August 11th-16th, 2019

 14. Sponsorship & branding

 Participants may wear sponsor logos on their clothing.
 They can not change, cut, fold, or alter the start numbers supplied by Mongolia Stage Race.
-Unauthorized signage of any kind is not permitted in start and finish area, stage locations or gers.

 15. Rights for images